Lives & works: Devon, UK

 In 2014 Susan Derges was made an Honorary Fellow by the Royal Photographic Society.
 She lives and works in Dartmoor, Devon UK and is represented by Purdy Hicks Gallery, London.

-All proceeds from the sale of this edition go to Redeye, the Photography Network, Manchester in support of the next generation of photography talent.
+All proceeds from the sale of this edition go to supporting northern UK photography and the next generation of photography talent.

 Showing the single result